How to File a Wage Theft Claim in California

 The evidence necessary for filing a successful claim can include:

 Gather this information immediately and review it for missing payments.
-You should also talk to an attorney about how your employer has been neglecting to pay you.
+You should also talk to an employment attorney in Los Angeles about how your employer has been neglecting to pay you.
 You are ready to file your claim when you have identified how your employer has violated the law.

 To File a Claim with the State, Submit an “Initial Report or Claim” Form and Supporting Documents to the Labor Commissioner